DefangLabs/samples/samples/sveltekit-mongodb/README.md

 ---

-Title: Sveltekit & MongoDB
+Title: SvelteKit & MongoDB

-Short Description: A full-stack application using Sveltekit for the frontend and MongoDB for the database
+Short Description: A full-stack application using SvelteKit for the frontend and MongoDB for the database.

-Tags: Sveltekit, MongoDB, Full-stack
+Tags: SvelteKit, MongoDB, Full-stack, Node.js

-Languages: Node.js, JavaScript
+Languages: JavaScript